atulsingh20081/friends-app/README.md

 * System dependencies
    - mysql
    - redis for sidekiq
+   - elastic search - v6.8.5
+   - java 1.8(needed for elastic search)

 * Configuration
-   - Not needed
+   - Make sure elastic search is running on localhost:9200.

 * Database creation : Run the followig commands from the root of the project
-   - Install & run a Mysql server using commmand - mysql.server start
+   - Install & run a Mysql server using command - mysql.server start
    - Login to root. mysql -u root -p.
 Enter password 'root'.
-If password not set use the query to set the password UPDATE user SET password=PASSWORD("NEWPASSWORD") WHERE User='root';
+If password not set use the query to set the password UPDATE user SET password=PASSWORD("root") WHERE User='root';

 * Database initialization
-  - Run the followig commands from the root of the project
+  - Run the following commands from the root of the project
-    - db:create
+    - rails db:create
-    - db:migrate
+    - rails db:migrate

 * How to run the test suite